Closed

 Ineligible Costs and Activities

-- Direct research costs, including pilot projects and feasibility studies.
+- Direct research costs, including pilot projects, feasibility studies, and operating grants.

 - Salaries of principal investigators and co-investigators.